makersacademy/airport_challenge/BDD_PLAN.md

 - [ ] "planes cannot fly when stormy"
 - [x] an Airport "does not accept planes when full"
 - [x] an Airport "allows controller to override default capacity"
+- [ ] an Airpot "only lets harboured plans take off"
+- [ ] an Airport "only lets a plane harbour once"

 an Airport "can harbour planes"
 1. Given: a plane and a airport